Computing Tree Decompositions with Small Independence Number: Hardness of computing tree-independence number

 \begin{lemma} It is \NP-complete to decide whether a given graph $G$ has two disjoint subsets $U_1,U_2\subseteq V(G)$ such that, for $i = 1,2$, \begin{itemize} \item[(i)] $\tau(G[U_i])\leq 1$ and \item[(ii)] for every clique $K$ of size three, $U_i\cap K\neq \emptyset$. \end{itemize} Moreover, the problem remains \NP-complete when restricted to graphs without cliques of size four. \end{lemma}

-\begin{proof} We reduce from $3$-\textsc{Coloring} problem.
+\begin{proof} We reduce from the $3$-\textsc{Coloring} problem.
 Recall that the task of $3$-\textsc{Coloring} is to decide whether a graph $G$ admits a \emph{proper $3$-coloring}, that is, its vertices can be colored by three colors in such a way that adjacent vertices receive distinct colors.
-Equivalently, the vertex set of $G$ has a partition $(I_1,I_2,I_3)$ into independent sets, called \emph{color classes}, such that every edge has it endpoints in distinct classes.
+Equivalently, the vertex set of $G$ has a partition $(I_1,I_2,I_3)$ into independent sets, called \emph{color classes}.
 The problem is well-known to be \NP-complete~\cite{GareyJ79}.
 Note that the problem stays \NP-complete for graphs that have no cliques of size four.
 Observe also that $3$-\textsc{Coloring} is \NP-complete for graphs $G$ such that each edge is contained in a triangle, that is, a cycle of length three.
-To see this, let $G'$ be the graph obtained from $G$ by constructing a new vertex $w_{uv}$ for every edge $uv\in E(G)$ and making $w_{uv}$ adjacent to both $u$ and $v$.
+To see this, let $G'$ be the graph obtained from $G$ by constructing a new vertex $w_{uv}$ for every edge $uv\in E(G)$ and making $w_{uv}$ adjacent to both $u$ and~$v$.
 We have that every edge of $G'$ is in a triangle and it is easy to see that $G$ has a proper $3$-coloring if and only if $G'$ has the same property.

 For an integer $k\geq 3$, the \emph{wheel} graph $W_k$ is the graph obtained from a cycle $C_k$ on $k$ vertices by adding a new vertex and making it adjacent to each vertex of the cycle.